France to leave energy treaty criticized by climate groups

 Macron last month called for a “ massive acceleration ” of renewable energy development in his country, including offshore wind farms and solar power, via a new plan that seeks to bring lagging France closer to the energy policies of its EU neighbors.

 The move comes amid a major energy crisis in Europe aggravated by Russia’s war in Ukraine.
-Macron wants France to gain more independence in terms of electricity production.
+Macron also wants France to gain more independence in terms of electricity production through investments in the nuclear sector.

+“Today I watch with concern the return of not only transition energies, but also hydrocarbons and the most polluting fossil energies,” Macron said.
+“The war on European soil should not make us forget our climate requirements and our imperative to reduce our CO2 emissions.
+Withdrawing from this treaty is part of our strategy.”